Verifying the Upgrade

 Verifying Media Players, Groups, and Zones in the Management Dashboard

-To check media players, groups, and zones after you upgrade your software, complete the following steps:
+To check media players, groups, and zones after you upgrade your software:

-Step 1 Go to the Management Dashboard and verify that all of your groups, zones and media players are present and in the green state.
+1. Go to More > Management Dashboard and verify that all of your groups, zones and media players are present and in the green state.

 DMP and TV Controls > Monitoring > Get Status.

-Step 3 Run Get Status to confirm that all devices have successfully rebooted and are in good health.
+3. Run Get Status to confirm that all devices successfully reboot and are in good health.

 b.
 Go to Status > Status Details.

 c.
 In the DMP Status panel, expand the Runtime status and verify the Version reported.

 5. (Optional) Change the DMP State of healthy DMPs to “Production” using the following dashboard command path: